-Estonia's trade deficit widened to EUR 191 million in March 2022 from EUR 188 million in the same month the previous year, pointing to the 17th straight month of trade gap amid disruptions in the global trade caused by the pandemic.
-Exports rose by 35 percent from a year earlier to EUR 1.98 billion, mainly led by mineral fuels and electricity, wood and articles of wood, electricity equipment while imports grew 31 percent to EUR 2.17 billion, largely driven by mineral fuels and electricity, electrical equipment, base metals, and raw materials and products of chemical industry.
-For the first quarter of the year, the trade shortfall increased sharply to EUR 647 million from EUR 374 million in the corresponding period of 2021. source: Statistics Estonia
+Estonia's trade deficit surged to EUR 542 million in April 2022 from EUR 103 million in the same month the previous year, pointing to the 18th straight month of trade gap amid disruptions in the global trade caused by the pandemic.
+Exports rose by 4 percent from a year earlier to EUR 1.60 billion, mainly led by wood and articles of wood, agricultural products and food preparations, and miscellaneous manufactured articles.
+Meanwhile, imports jumped 31 percent to EUR 2.14 billion, largely driven by mineral fuels and electricity, electrical equipment, base metals, and and wood and articles of wood.
+For the first four months of the year, the trade shortfall increased sharply to EUR 1.17 billion from EUR 477 million in the corresponding period of 2021. source: Statistics Estonia

 Balance of Trade in Estonia is expected to be -110.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Estonia Balance of Trade is projected to trend around -110.00 EUR Million in 2023, according to our econometric models.